Hedgehog-Aviation/lazyATC/README.md

 Are you too lazy to download lazyatc? wow...
 That's OK!
 Simply head to atc.bobtu.be for an almost-working web version of the app!

+LazyATC is not an official product of VATSIM, VATPAC, or VatSys.
+It is a plugin designed for personal use.
+Absolutely no warranty is provided.
+Use of the plugin is at the user's discretion.
+Not for commercial use